PhD candidate: Aishwarya Suresh (A.SureshIyer@tudelft.nl)

 In a collaborative interactive setting between humans and agents, it is crucial that their memories get partially aligned to make decisions on agreed information but also to know how differences across memories can be leveraged.
 In this project, we create conversational models for agents to achieve such alignment, which is essential to establish shared conceptualizations for memories in a Theory of Mind (ToM) model.

-PhD Candidate: Beliz Anastasia Akkuzu
+PhD Candidate: Anastasia Sophia Apeiron

 Supervisor: Pinar Yolum, University of Utrecht